 Our memory verse for this week is Philippians 1:6. "for He who started a good work in you will carry it on to completion until the day of Christ Jesus."
 This is a promise that we can hold on to, as we walk through life.
 Times get tough, hearts get broken, dreams get crushed but God is never done working.
 He won't start something He doesn't intend to finish.
-This is even more true when the problems in our life are caused by our own hand.
+This is even more true when the problems in our life are caused by our own hands.
 Sin wreaks havoc in our lives often, and it might seem to hinder the work God is doing.
 We might be tempted to give up, walk away, or just give in but God is faithful to forgive our sins, always.
 And He won't let that sin get in the way of what He has intended for our lives.
 This was true for Paul, and its true for you and I.

-Rea d A cts 26 :1- 29.
-1100 u ııı 20 ~
+Read Acts 26:1 -29.

-Read Acts 26:1-29.
+Read ACTS 26:1-29.

 Before Paul had his encounter with Jesus, he was pretty terrible to Christians.
 List all the things Paul did in verses 9-11.

 1

 2

 3

 4

 In verses 9 and 11 we even get a hint at Paul's mental/emotional state.
-What two things do you see here about Paul's thinking?
+What two things do you see her about Paul's thinking?

 1

 2

 Paul was a murderous, persecuting, enraged Pharisee.
 He was filled with hate and contempt for these people.
-Paul Sucked.
-While Paul at the time thought he was acting righteously in the name of God, it's easy for us to see now how apparent his sin was.
+Paul at the time thought he was acting righteously in the name of God, but it's easy for us to se now how apparent his sin was.
 Sin is blinding, and often we cannot even see it in our own lives.
-That's why we need other Christians in our lives to help us see but I'm starting to tangent so I'll get back on track.
+That's why we need other Christians in our lives to help us see, and if needed God will help us see all on his own.

-So, Paul is in whirlwind of fury heading to Damascus and what happens to him in verse 12-15?
+Paul is in whirlwind of fury heading to Damascus and what happens to him in verse 12- 15?
 (Write in your own words)

 Before we move much farther, I want to make sure you don't miss an important thing here, in verse 14 what question does Jesus ask Paul?

-In Verse 9 who does Paul think that he has to do hostile things towards?
+In Verse 9 who exactly does Paul think that he has to be hostile towards?
 Don't miss this.
 Paul's sin was against Jesus.
 Yes, he was doing terrible things to many people.
 And yes, obviously he was sinning against those people.
 But ultimately his sins were directly against Jesus himself.
 Sin separates us from Jesus because it is a direct offense against Him.
 Any sin, even directed at other people, breaks our relationship with God.
 Sin, no matter how "big" or "small", is a big deal.
 Thank God for the Cross.
-Don't miss this.
-Paul's sin was against Jesus.
-Yes, he was doing terrible things to many people.
-And yes, obviously he was sinning against those people.
-But ultimately his sins were directly against Jesus himself.
-Sin separates us from Jesus because it is a direct offense against Him.
-Any sin, even directed at other people, breaks our relationship with God.
-Sin, no matter how "big" or "small", is a big deal.
-Than God for the Cross.
 Reminiscent of yesterday's lesson, in the middle of Paul's wretched sin, what does Jesus do next in verses 15-18?
 Jesus picks him up off his feet, dusts him off and gives him a job.
 Paul is forgiven there and then and Jesus places a purpose and calling on his life.
-Instead of persecuting and killing all who follow Christ, he Jesus places a purpose and calling on his life.
 Instead of persecuting and killing all who follow Christ, he is to now be a witness and preacher of Christ.
 He is to become like those he persecuted.
 Now we know from other scriptures that Paul, confessed and repented of his sin.
-His immediate obedience to Jesus In your own words retell the conversation between Paul and Agrippa from Verses 19-29.
+His immediate obedience to Jesus' direction during this encounter is evidence to his changed heart.
+In your own words retell the conversation between Paul and Agrippa from Verses 19-29.